 He was that good.
 The other guy that got good was Tom Teasdale he’s another one midwesterner.
 He was making frames for me for five years.
 He found out better ways to make money, make tires, make royalties off of other distributors, which is a really good sound way to grow.
 I was trying to import everything.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near San Francisco, California using the map below!